-Talitha LeFlouria is the Lisa Smith Discovery Associate Professor of African and African-American Studies in the Carter G. Woodson Institute at the University of Virginia.
+Talitha L. LeFlouria is Associate Professor of History and Fellow of the Mastin Gentry White Professorship in Southern History at The University of Texas at Austin.
 She is a nationally recognized historian and a leading expert on black women and mass incarceration.

 In addition to her scholarly publications, Professor LeFlouria writes for popular media outlets, including The Atlantic, The Washington Post, and The Root.
 Her scholarship has been featured in Ms. Magazine, Huffington Post, The Nation, For Harriet, and ColorBlind Magazine.
 She has appeared on several local and nationally syndicated radio programs and online podcasts such as: This is Hell!, Female View Broadcast, News Talk WCHB, Left of Black, Labor History Today, Working History, and The African History Network.
 Dr. LeFlouria has also made on-camera appearances on C-SPAN (American History TV) and in several PBS documentaries including Slavery by Another Name which was a finalist for the Sundance Film Festival Documentary Award.
 She will appear in the forthcoming RUST documentary, about income inequality in Newark, NJ.
 Professor LeFlouria serves as a historical consultant for several non-profit organizations, museums, and historical societies.
 She is particularly committed to organizations that serve formerly incarcerated women transitioning back into full citizenship.

 - 2018-2020 Andrew Carnegie Fellow, Carnegie Corporation of New York